Stable Systems with Power Law Conditions for Poisson Hail: Connectivity and Spatial Growth

-\edtff{for some $c_d>0$}.
-For the second event, we can use arguments similar to Step 1.
-On one hand, from \eqref{eq: time condi}, and \eqref{eq: space condi}, we can have at most $3^{dL}$ deterministic sequences $(x_j)$.
-On the other hand, for each consecutive pairs $x_i, x_{i+1}$, we can consider the probability that \ref{eq: connectiv} happens with $t_{i+1}-t_i \leq S_k^{\alpha}$.
+For the second event, we use arguments similar to Step 1.
+On one hand, from \eqref{eq: time condi} and \eqref{eq: space condi}, we have at most $\edtts{5}^{dL}$ deterministic sequences $(x_j)$.
+On the other hand, for each consecutive pairs $x_i, x_{i+1}$, we consider the probability that \eqref{eq: connectiv} happens {for some $s= t_{i+1} \leq t_i+ S_k^{\alpha}$}.
 By the induction hypothesis, the probability is upper bounded by